Inclusion Festival

 The International Day of People with Disability is held annually in December.
 It is a time to build awareness and understanding of people with disability, and to celebrate disability culture, achievements, and pride.

-Inner West Council will once again proudly raise the Disability Pride Flag to mark IDPwD celebrations.
+Inclusion Festival is Inner West Council’s flagship event for the International Day of People with Disability.
+Council proudly raises the Disability Pride Flag annually on 3 December to mark IDPwD celebrations.

 Inclusion Festival 2025

-Our entire program of creative events is proudly created by people with disability and was free for the whole community to enjoy!
+Our entire program of creative events was proudly created by people with disability and was free for the whole community to enjoy.

 Inclusion Festival Past Programs